riot/examples/riot-online-compiler/README.md

 A html file that can compile Riot js tags.
 The dependencies on the Riot js tag compiler are the javascript file riot+compiler.js.
-To compile tags it are using the riot.compile() function.
+To compile riot tags it are using the riot.compile() function.